Technology and its Effect on Business and World Economies

 |June 15, 2015 - June 26, 2015||2||M-F 12:15-3:05P||Open||Natalie Webb||10260|

 In 1980, three television stations provided entertainment, telephones were stuck to walls, computers took up entire rooms and people found facts in books and consumer goods in a store.
-Today, smart chips no bigger than a fingernail hold more information than the computer of the 1980s, more than five billion people subscribe to mobile telephone service and the Internet provides access to information on goods and services available worldwide.
+Today, smart chips no bigger than a fingernail hold more information than the computer of the 1980s, Google processes 1.2 trillion Internet searches per year worldwide, ecommerce sales topped $1 trillion in 2012, and more cell phones than people will exist by 2015.

 This course analyzes economic effects of advances in technology, incentives and innovation.
 Economics confronts these questions by looking at how individuals and firms make decisions to allocate their limited resources.
 The instructor will provide students with an introduction to the concepts of economics in a global world including supply and demand, rational individual and business decisions, the role of government and demographics.
 Students will explore questions such as: What will be the effects of continuous advances in innovation, inventions, and globalization?
 How do technological changes affect economic growth and development?
 How do economic factors and development affect technology?
 Will advancing technology make society as a whole more wealthy?
 More powerful?
 What government policies might make sense as technology continues to advance?
 Theoretical material given during lecture sessions will be supplemented by discussion sections and group work.

 Students will engage with the instructor and one another in problem solving and project work.
 Each student or team of students will choose a topic to analyze in further detail and present as a final project.
 Examples of recent projects include: How will innovation in China affect other countries?
 What will be the economic impact of a particular future technology, e.g., electric vehicles, non-fossil-fuel energy generation, food-related innovations, genetics, robotics, artificial intelligence or information?
 What are the implications of advanced automation technology in a country like India?